 Samuel, like Roger Tandy, was a charter member of the First Baptist Church.

 After Samuel died in 1879, the road from his plantation to downtown came to bear his name.
 Samuels Avenue runs along a bluff and still has the same grand view over the river that Ripley Arnold saw in 1849 and that Baldwin Samuel saw about 1857.

-Here are the four today:
+Here are the three today:

 A column brace of the back porch of the Getzendaner house.

-Columns and capitals of the Garvey house.
+Columns and capitals of the Garvey house before renovation.

 (Thanks to Samuels Avenue resident, historian, and preservationist John Shiflet for his help.)

 Samuels Avenue (Part 2): Win, Place, and Show

 I’m a direct descendent of Sam Woody Jr. , brother of Jane Woody Farmer (Husband Press) and so treasure the history you share about their being the first homeowners in Fort Worth.
 Thank you ever so much.

 Thank you.
 The Woodys and Farmers were sure-nuff from-the-git-goers in Tarrant and Wise counties.